U.N. seeks $6.5 billion for Syria crisis in 2014

 The U.N. is seeking $2.3 billion to help 9.3 million people in Syria next year, compared with its 2013 appeal of $1.4 billion, of which only 62 percent has been received.

-"There is a tragedy in the plight of Syrian refugees, but let us not forget that they would have no place to go without the generosity of the neighboring countries," Guterres said.
+"There is a tragedy in the plight of Syrian refugees, but let us not forget that they would have no place to go without the generosity of the neighbouring countries," Guterres said.

 Guterres, a former prime minister of Portugal, urged European countries to share the burden and allow in Syrian refugees fleeing conflict or persecution.